Skip to Content

 3. Fine-tune export

 Validation runs an offline benchmark and refuses to promote a candidate whose judge mean is below the current production prompt’s mean.
+If the candidate loses, the UI offers Reject with a one-line reason that’s archived for future tuning runs.

 4. Drift detection